 Item # Title Credits

 BUS 241 Principles of Accounting I 3

 BUS 242 Principles of Accounting II 3

-BUS 263 Legal & Social Environment of 3
+BUS 263 Legal & Social Environment of Business 3

-Business

 OAD 101 Beginning Keyboarding 3

 OAD 103 Intermediate Keyboarding 3

 OAD 125 Word Processing 3

 OAD 126 Advanced Word Processing 3

 OAD 131 Business English 3

 OAD 133 Business Communications 3

-OAD 137 Computerized Financial 3
+OAD 137 Computerized Financial Recordkeeping 3

-Recordkeeping

-OAD 138 Records and Information 3
+OAD 138 Records and Information Management 3

-Management

 OAD 218 Office Procedures 3

-OAD 219 Accounting Concepts and 3
+OAD 219 Accounting Concepts and Applications 3

-Applications

 OAD 232 Excel/Powerpoint 3

 ORI 101 Orientation to College 2

 Total credits: 50

-Office Administration: Information Processing Standard Certificate openings available in virtually every phase of commerce.
+Office Administration: Information Processing Standard Certificate

+The Information Processing Option is designed to prepare graduates to be secretaries or administrative assistants.
+There are secretarial openings available in virtually every phase of commerce.
 Secretaries and administrative assistants work in banks, insurance companies, wholesale and retail establishments, educational institutions, and government organizations as well as the professional offices of doctors, lawyers, and accountants.
 In order to properly prepare for these positions, the microcomputer is incorporated into the legal and medical transcription classes.
 The student must demonstrate ability in transcribing letters, memorandums, and reports.
 Other skills such as the ability to spell, punctuate, use correct grammar, compose routine letters, and operate the microcomputer are also emphasized.
 Completion of this program will enable a student to efficiently handle all common office procedures.